Twig6943/Vanilla/README.md

 ## Install the Dependencies 📁

-* Run the installer (can be found in https://github.com/Vector4-new/RobloxFDLauncherLinux/releases/ )
+* Run the installer depending on your distro.(can be found in https://github.com/Twig6943/VanillaLinuxLauncher/releases )

 ## Starting and stopping the webserver ⭐
 ### Starting 🚀